Lurker00/DX200-Firmware-Add-on/README.md

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.

 ## How to return back to the official firmware
-After iBasso released OTA-like update (1.05.036), it is enough to re-apply the update, then do a factory reset.
+After iBasso released OTA-like update (1.05.036 or later), it is enough to re-apply any official firmare update, then do a factory reset.

 ## Changes made
 ### Android